Skip to content

 4. Set the base/most consistent shot for the project.
 This is called the “hero” shot.

 6. In the calibration editor, left-click Lock Zoom and Lock Focus to fix the current zoom and focus values.
+This will ensure that all the observations you’re taking will be marked as Primary and used for spatial calibration.

 2. Unlock Focus.